BlueWallet/LndHub/doc/Send-requirements.md

 ## Oauth2 processes
 Oauth2 process consists of such stages as:
 - Client (someone, who use api), make request to Authorization service with credentials (POST /auth?type=auth)
-- Authorization service checks credentials and searchs for appropriate user id and secret (stored on Authoriztion service and Token service) and sends user id and secret to Token service (for example POST /getinfo/oauth2/token)
+- Authorization service checks credentials and searches for appropriate user id and secret (stored on Authorization service and Token service) and sends user id and secret to Token service (for example POST /getinfo/oauth2/token)
-- Token service checks user id and secret and sends token data with refresh token to Authorization sevice which sends it to Client
+- Token service checks user id and secret and sends token data with refresh token to Authorization service which sends it to Client
 - Client uses token to access protected resources (GET ?access_token=XXXXXXXXXXXXXX)
 - When token expires or needs to refresh token for security issues Client sends refresh_token to Token service (POST /auth?type=refresh_token), which sends new token data with refresh_token and disables to access old